The mouse Personality

-Mice personalities are enormously successful and are well represented throughout cities and suburbs.
-Living in close proximity to larger animal personalities, they survive by utilizing the resources others consider insignifiant, and because of their limited consumption mice place very little stress on the environment.
-They are quiet, compliant people and they disappear into their homes after work without ever drawing attention to themselves.
+Mice are amongst the most common personalities in society, and are found in prodigious numbers in in cities and suburbs.
+Living in close proximity to larger animal personalities, they thrive by utilizing the resources others consider insignificant, and because of their limited consumption, mice place very little stress on the environment.
+They are quiet, compliant people who disappear into their homes after work, and rarely draw attention to themselves.

-Physically small and emotionally timid, mice personalities adopt a typically rodent pattern of self-reliance in order to survive.
-Their canny minds have long since learned that the only free cheese is to be found in a mousetrap and they wouldn't dream of depending on others for support.
-This independence is quite understandable, given that they get so little respect from others.
+Physically small and emotionally timid, mice personalities adopt a typically rodent pattern of self-reliance to survive.
+Their canny minds have long since learned that only free cheese is to be found in mousetraps, which is why they wouldn't dream of depending on others for support.
+This independence is quite understandable given the scant respect they receive from others.

-There can never be enough money in the mouse's bank account.
-Like their rodent cousins the packrats, mice are manic about hoarding their resources and planning for the future.
+There can never be enough money in a mouse's bank account.
+Like their rodent cousins -- the packrats -- mice are manic about hoarding resources and planning for their future.
 If anyone were to look inside a mouse's garage they'd be struck by the mountains of old newspapers, boxes, and broken tools piled to the ceiling.
 These objects represent security and peace of mind for the mouse, and parting with them would be like separating from a lover.
 Consequently, they are often seen scurrying around swap meets and garage sales, eagerly adding to their collection.

 Mice are unassuming and plain.
 As youngsters, they were endearingly cute, although later years their smallish features fail to mature with the rest of their body.
 As it ages, it'll probably evolve into a mousy haired elder going quietly about his or her business.

-Mice are uncomfortable when exposed in the open, and their timidity forces them to keep a low profile.
-They enjoy the security of numbers and join social organizations like the Rotary Club or the chamber of commerce to enhance their acquisition of resources.
-Their work environments are always neat and well organized and they take great care to ensure that things are always in their correct place.
-They are creatures of habit and need schedules and routines to make them feel in control.
+Mice are uncomfortable when exposed in the open and this timidity forces them to keep a low profile.
+They enjoy the security of numbers, and are likely to join social organizations like the Rotary Club or the Chamber of Commerce to enhance acquisition of resources.
+Their work environments are always neat and well-organized, and they take care to ensure that things are always in their correct place.
+They are creatures of habit whose schedules and routines make them feel in control.

 With their small personalities, mice find it difficult to compete in the business world.
-Consequently, they almost never own their own business, relying instead on the abilities of larger animal personalities to lead the way. they are content to function as a cog in the wheel of a large corporation.
+Consequently, they almost never own their own businesses, relying instead on the abilities of larger animal personalities to lead the way, and are content to function as cogs in the wheel of large corporations.
 Dependable workers, mice are often found as customer service representatives, factory workers, bank tellers and librarians.